Mini Bonsai

 How and when do we water them?

-It is different in each/vary plant.
 However, they need sunlight appropriately.
 Then, they should be on the window frame at least every two or three days.
-And the ventilation is one more factor in keeping them healthy.
-They hate the closed space where any wind cannot go through.
+And one more, ventilation is the key to keeping them healthy.

-So, the best area they can live in is where the sunlight and wind come (but not straight).
+Thus, the best area they can live in is where the sunlight and wind come (but not straight).

 The latest style